Pomax/mahjong/README.md

 # Mahjong.
 In the browser.

-1: We're talking real four player mahjong here.
-Not the one player solitair game.
-That "game" has literally nothing to do with mahjong.
+1: We're talking real "four players sitting around a table" mahjong here.
+Not the "one player solitaire" game.
+That game has literally nothing to do with mahjong.

 2: This README.md has been kept sparse pending a set of full length development articles that walk through going from "having an idea" to "having finished writing a fully functional game".